-Review the product documentation on the Knowledge Base, including installation guides and user guides.
+Review the product documentation on the Molecular Devices Knowledge Base at mdc.custhelp.com, including installation guides and user guides.
 In addition, online Help is available within the CellReporterXpress software.
 Press F1 to access Help for the current page.

 Additional Resources